gazebosim/gz-sim/CONTRIBUTING.md

     warnings or broke some build.
 If you did and know how to fix it, do so.
 If you don't know, speak up and someone may try to help you.

-1. Review

-    At least two other people have to approve your pull request before it can be merged.
+1. **Respond to reviewers.** At least two other people have to approve your pull request before it can be merged.
 Please be responsive to any questions and comments.

-1. Done, phew.

-    Once you have met all the requirements, you're code will be merged.
+1. **Done, phew.** Once you have met all the requirements, you're code will be merged.
 Thanks for improving Ignition Robotics!

+## Writing Tests

-## Styleguides
+## Style Guides

 ## Appendix